kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

-The following command is a combination of `kubectl kubestellar ensure-location` and `kubectl kubestellar prep-for-syncer`, and takes the union of their command line flags and arguments.
+The following command is a combination of `kubectl kubestellar ensure-location` and `kubectl kubestellar prep-for-syncer`, and takes the union of their command line flags and arguments with the following exceptions/modifications.

+- The `-o` flag is not accepted.
+- The `kubectl` flags and `$KUBECONFIG` say how to access the Space Management API Space (SMAS), not the inventory space.

 An example usage follows.